ShineeSingh-93/Excel_projects/README.md

 - 💡 **Insights Gained:** Enables quick grasp of global salary disparities and highlights high/low salary regions.
 ## Conclusion

 I created this dashboard to showcase insights into salary trends across various data-related job titles.
-Utilizing data from my Excel course, this dashboard allows users to make informed decisions about their career paths.
+Utilizing data from my resource folder, this dashboard allows users to make informed decisions about their career paths.
 Exploring the functionalities to understand how location and job type influence salaries.